Wood Island (New Brunswick): Outer Little Wood Island

 Outer Wood Island was not settled to a large degree, but saw naturalists such as Ernest Joy conduct species studies of its flora and fauna.
 In 1904, the relatives of Mrs Eliza Matthews Flagg were living on the island.

 In 1911, the Department of Marine and Fisheries purchased a small plot on the southern tip to serve as a launching point for life-saving boats.
 A coxswain and five men operated a Sorel-Tracy twin -screw motorboat built at Sorel, and a Beebe-McLellan self-bailing boat.
 However in 1914 James Ingersoll noted the station was largely useless as the boats were not reliable in a gale, and had thus spent itself entirely on assisting fishermen who'd run out of fuel or had engine problems, but not once put out to save lives in a storm.
 After the station was abandoned, Luther Matthews wrecked the Mildred on Outer Wood Island in a storm, and found the life-saving station but couldn't get a fire started - but was rescued when Glenn Harvey on Inner Wood Island heard the commotion.

+In 1970, Dr. Spacek owned the island and stocked it with fifty pheasants.

 Telephone cable was laid from Grand Manan to Wood Island, to Outer Wood Island, to Gannet Rock Lighthouse.